vale286/evieee-web/README.md

 ---

 ## 📜 Copyright & Acknowledgments
-**Copyright created by Vallen for IEEE Metaverse Grand Challenge for Simulation Based Learning 2026.**
+**Copyright: Created by Vallen for IEEE Metaverse Grand Challenge for Simulation Based Learning 2026.**

 Built with passion for a sustainable future and a smarter Nusantara. 🌿